Welcome to the UNHCR Population Statistics Database

 data you are interested in, choosing one or more countries or territories of

 residence and/or origin.
 You can focus on specific types of population by

-checking the boxes for only those you are concerned with, and you can summarise
+checking the boxes for only those you are concerned with, and you can summarize

 the data by checking the boxes for only those data items by which you wish the

 A number of statistics are not shown in this system but are displayed as

 asterisks (*).
 These represent situations where the figures are being kept

 confidential to protect the anonymity of persons of concern.
 Note that such